MyRaceData/TRAKBOX/README.md

-    MPU9250 - I have not gotten good results from this chip MPU9250 are also sold by name GY-91 which includes a 9250 and a BMP280 barometric pressure sensor GY-9250    HiLetgo (and other brands) on amazon 14.99 (June 2023)
+    MPU9250 - I have not gotten good results from this chip MPU9250 are also sold by name GY-91 which includes a 9250 and a BMP280 barometric pressure sensor GY-9250    HiLetgo (and other brands) on amazon 14.99 (June 2023) MPU-6050 (AKA GY-521) are also being evaluated.
+This chip only has accel & gyro, no magnetometer

     To use sparkfun library for ICM20948
     * ** Important note: by default the DMP functionality is disabled in the library